 The 7 Pistol Squat Progressions

 Here are the seven pistol squat progressions and the suggested reps and set you will need to achieve in order to progress to the next stage.
-Just like in the Minimalist Easy Strength program however, progress slowly and when your body is ready.
+Just like in the Minimalist Easy Strength program, however, progress slowly and when your body is ready.

 Step 1: Bodyweight squats (air squats) 2×20 reps

 Full range and under tension using a slow tempo.
 This allows you to really isolate any potential restrictions that you need to address.
-It also goes without saying that if your squat numbers are respectable, this goes a long way to be able to drive out of the bottom of the pistol squat.
+It also goes without saying that if your squat numbers are respectable, this goes a long way to being able to drive out of the bottom of the pistol squat.